Kitware/paraviewweb/documentation/content/docs/overview.md

 Like Visualizer, ArcticViewer can be run for scientific visualization directly from a command line.
 The various types of data are implicitly understood via a json file, and the appropriate components are instantiated based on the particular type of data.
 If there isn’t a set of components for a type of data, they can be simply created and added to the ParaViewWeb JavaScript library.

-ArcticViewer allows the end-user to browse through data products that have been generated in situ or in batch mode to produce interactive scientific visualization.
+ArcticViewer allows the end-user to browse through data products that have been generated in situ or in batch mode to produce interactive scientific visualization this includes data produced with ParaView [Catalyst] with the [Cinema] format.
 It provides viewing methods for images, composite opaque and transparent visualization objects from images, visualization objects as geometry, and complete 3D volumes.

+## DataViewer

+Finally, there is DataViewer that is a work in progress that allows the end-user to interact with BigData with ParaViewWeb’s information visualization components and UI widgets.

+![Figure 9: DataViewer showing histograms, mutual information chord diagram, selection editor, workbench layout editor and parallel coordinates.][DataViewer]
+> Figure 9: DataViewer showing histograms, mutual information chord diagram, selection editor, workbench layout editor and parallel coordinates.

 ## SimPut ([git][SimPut_REPO]/io)

 SimPut, as opposed to the previous presented applications, does not provide scientific visualization (it does use some charts).
 SimPut provides an environment for dynamically generating a UI with various forms of inputs in order to produce a templated output file for a simulation code.
 SimPut is leveraging from ParaViewWeb its infrastructure to build UI widgets.
 In addition, parts of the SimPut UI are also used inside Visualizer to create the Proxy Editor Panels.

-![Figure 9: SimPut setting input parameters for the PyFR simulator.][Simput]
+![Figure 10: SimPut setting input parameters for the PyFR simulator.][Simput]
-> Figure 9: SimPut setting input parameters for the PyFR simulator.
+> Figure 10: SimPut setting input parameters for the PyFR simulator.

 ## HPCCloud ([git][HPCCloud_REPO]/io)